Heinz Haber: Biography

 Heinz Haber was born in 1913.
 His father, Carl Haber, was director of "Süddeutsche Zucker AG", now known as Südzucker.
-His older Brother Fritz Haber was an Aerospace engineer.
+His older brother Fritz Haber was an Aerospace engineer.

 He started studying physics in Leipzig, Heidelberg and Berlin 1932.

 In 1933, the year of its formation, he joined the German Air Sports Association, an organization set up by the Nazi Party that allowed him to learn flying as a fighter pilot.

-1934 he interrupted his studies to volunteer in the German Airforce, Luftwaffe, partaking in several deployments.
+In 1934, he interrupted his studies to volunteer in the German Airforce, Luftwaffe, partaking in several deployments.
 At the end of this part of his military service he was promoted to ltd. of the reserve.
 He continued his studies obtaining his doctorate, Haber voluntarily participated in World War II for the German Luftwaffe as a reconnaissance aviator in the 2.
 Staffel der (Nah-)Aufklärungsgruppe 41, which was active in the Invasion of Poland and later the eastern Front.
 He served there until he was shot down and wounded 1942, shortly after being promoted to captain.
 He was awarded the Iron Cross 2nd Class (1939) and 1st Class (1940) during his service.

 He returned to the Kaiser-Wilhelm-Institut für Physik, where he headed a small Potsdam-based division constructing a diffraction spectrograph.

-After the end of the war, Haber — as well as several other Germans involved in military research like Wernher von Braun — was targeted by the Operation Paperclip with the aim of denying scientific expertise and knowledge to the Soviet Union and bringing researchers and scientists to the United States; Ultimately this operation resulted in a considerable contribution to the development of NASA.
-Haber at first stayed in the American occupied zone of Germany and lectured at Heidelberg.
-However, in 1946, he emigrated to the United States and joined the USAF School of Aviation Medicine at Randolph Air Force Base.
+After the end of the war, Haber—as well as several other Germans involved in military research like Wernher von Braun—was targeted by Operation Paperclip with the aim of denying scientific expertise and knowledge to the Soviet Union and bringing researchers and scientists to the United States.
+Ultimately this operation resulted in a considerable contribution to the development of NASA.
+Haber at first stayed in the American zone and lectured at Heidelberg.
+In 1946, he emigrated to the United States and joined the USAF School of Aviation Medicine at Randolph Air Force Base.
 Together with fellow German Hubertus Strughold, he and his brother Dr. Fritz Haber (April 3, 1912 – August 21, 1998) made pioneering research into space medicine in the late 1940s.
 The brothers proposed parabolic flights for simulating weightlessness.